cardinalanticheat/documentation/getting-started/index.md

 Cardinal takes (as of the 4.x release) some time to handle the packets.
 This has no impact on the servers tps or gameplay.
-Some packets (e.g. movement packets) trigger an environment update to be able to accuratly evaluate the players actions.
+Some packets (e.g. movement packets) trigger an environment update to be able to accurately evaluate the players actions.
-These updates may take a few millisecounds.
+These updates may take a few milliseconds.
 While this is not a lot, it can sum up when a lot of players are on the same thread resulting in a negative balance and creating the impression that the server is crashing.

 To fix this, simply edit the `Spigot.yml` and change the **netty-threads** to 2 or 3 times the expected amount players.
 This will assure a smooth gaming experience and fix any network delays you would've faced and should be done regardless of the anticheat you are using.